kevinalmansa/kevinalmansa.github.io/_posts/2017-8-2-IPTables.md

 ---
 title: IPTables
-excerpt: This post is created to both introduce and serve as a reference to the Linux firewall IPTables
+excerpt: This post is created to both introduce and serve as a reference to the Linux firewall IPTables.
 categories:
   - Network Security
 tags: